How To Write Compelling Page Titles & Meta Descriptions

 - Google on meta titles and meta descriptions

-Don’t let metadata stress you out!
+Unsure about page titles and meta descriptions?
 Claim your free marketing video from Exposure Ninja.
-Our marketing video has hundreds of five-star reviews on Facebook because the advice 100% customised and provided by marketing experts.
+Our marketing videos have hundreds of five-star reviews on Facebook because the advice is 100% customised and provided by marketing experts.